 There is also a saying that I always wanted to test.

 The best thing you can do for your body is to prepare for a marathon.
-The worst thing – to actually run it
+The worst thing – to actually run it.

 My first marathon – race day

-In the end, after applying all my knowledge of physics, temperature and aerodynamics I ended up dressing like a scuba diver – I was only missing an oxygen tank behind my back.
-Eins, zwei, Fashion Polizei.
+In the end, I applied all my knowledge of physics, temperature and aerodynamics.
+I ended up dressing like a scuba diver.
+I was only missing an oxygen tank behind my back.

-I couldn’t predict how my body would respond to such torture and, therefore, couldn’t figure out which pace should I run in.
-I ended up deciding to run by feel – around 10-15 beats lower than my threshold heart rate just to be on the safe side – that should have given me enough reserves for the second half.
-The idea was good, the execution was poor.
+I couldn’t predict how my body would respond and wasn’t sure how to pace myself until the last minute.
+I planned to run by feel – around 10-15 beats lower my threshold heart rate to be on the safe side.
+It should’ve given me enough reserves for the second half.

-My first marathon – the race
+My first marathon – dramatic race visualization

 18 km – shit, still climbing

 21 km – half-marathon, 1:32 going strong.
-Still half to go – no problemo, bring it on
+Half to go – no problemo

 26km – I’ll drop it just a tiny bit more, that will not hurt anyone.
 Still optimistic